Reimagine Education — We need a bigger imagination!

 Even MOOCs’ hype didn’t last long since they didn’t reimagine education with enough boldness, but rather just tried to make a system more efficient.
 They took what was being done on campus and put it online — providing a huge increase in reach from what can be done on-site, but not enough to cause a positive disruption of the system.

-So, while the academic institutions, governments and professors try to enhance their existing systems with incremental innovations, EdTech companies and a small number of bold academic institutions will be truly re-imaging education and in the process disrupting the whole industry.
+So, while the academic institutions, governments, and professors try to enhance their existing systems with incremental innovations, EdTech companies and a small number of bold academic institutions will be truly re-imagine education and in the process disrupting the whole industry.

 Would love to hear your own thoughts on how we can re-imagine education as well as any feedback you have on the above suggestions.